Autonomous Vehicles: Open-Source Technologies, Considerations, and Development: Advanced Driving Assistance Systems

 \subsection{Five Levels of Automation}

 The five levels of automation classify autonomous vehicle systems from level 0, with zero automation, to fully autonomous driving with level 5.
 Each level has precise specifications, and the features that a vehicle possesses would place it within these levels.
+We present the definitions and examples in Table \ref{table:Levels}.